 At this point, you would probably have guessed that Stuart represents the role of stocks in your portfolio.
-It drives the growth of your portfolio but do forgive its tendency for short term volatility.
+It drives the growth of your portfolio but does forgive its tendency for short-term volatility.
 Bob represents the role of bonds in your portfolio.
 It is primarily meant to provide stability and to a lesser extent growth.
-Now what then does Gerald represent?
+Now, what then does Gerald represent?
 You might even wonder why you need a Gerald in your portfolio?

 Gerald represents gold.
 Gold, as a precious metal, has traditionally been associated with all things that glitter and is highly prized for its intrinsic value as a statement of wealth or in fashion.
 However, like Gerald, gold as an asset class does not produce any growth.
-Yet, in recent headlines, we are seeing gold prices trading at all time high of more than US$2,000 per ounce.
+Yet, in recent headlines, we are seeing gold prices trading at an all-time high of more than US$2,000 per ounce.